Transportation

 Through this policy Kingston shall purchase the most energy efficient and cost effective vehicles possible that meet the operational needs of the City.

-Further, in the Summer of 2018, the City installed three new public Electric Vehicle Charging Stations in the following municipal lots: Cornell St, Dock Street, and Lower Broadway.
+Further, starting the Summer of 2018, the City began installing public Electric Vehicle Charging Stations.

 NYSERDA CEC and the City's Electric Vehicle Community Campaign